obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 ### Generate and Compare Snapshots

-The final line is the “magic” of visual regression in playwright:
+The final line is the "magic" of visual regression in playwright:

 ```
 expect(await testWrapper?.screenshot()).toMatchSnapshot(